bendico765/heuristic_steiner_tree/README.md

 vertices, usually referred to as terminals, asks to find a tree of minimum weight that contains all terminals (but may include additional vertices).
-Since it isn't know any algorithm capable of finding the solution in polynomial time, many approximations have been made.
+Since it isn't know any algorithm capable of finding the optimal solution in polynomial time, many approximations have been made.

 Note how NetworkX has already implemented a [function](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.approximation.steinertree.steiner_tree.html) to return an approximation to the minimum Steiner tree of a graph, but the algorithm